p-gatsby/gaze-analysis-zonal-evaluation/README.md

 This application, developed with PyQT, Sci-Kit Learn, and Matplotlib, analyzes raw gaze data output from Gazepoint eye-tracking software.
 It is a prototype and currently under development.<!-- GETTING STARTED -->
 ## Getting Started

-Welcome to GAZE!
+Welcome to GAZE (gaze-analysis-zonal-evaluation)!
 This guide provides detailed steps to set up the environment and install this project on your local computer.

 ### Prerequisites